koalalorenzo/202003-immutable-infrastructure-vault/README.md

 ## Deploy Vault in EC2
 Please read more in [the related README file](./infrastructure/README.md)

-Assuming that the `aws` cli has been configured you should be able to deploy the AMI just created into a new EC2 instance.

 You can validate and plan the changes to AWS before applying: